6 Bayesian Updating & Spatial Temporal Modelling

 , sigma

 whose rHAT exceed the threshold value of 1.05.
-1.05 is a much tighter and strict estimate than 1.10.
 This is an indication that the iterations did not perform well if an rHAT

 for a parameter is above 1.05

-.
-We can do a rapid checks to see which parameter is valid or not by creating a binary variable of 1
+meaning that samples did not converge to a (plausible) value.
+We can do a rapid checks to see which parameters are valid, or not valid, by creating a binary variable of 1

 ’s (i.e., Valid if rHAT